Relativity versus exchange currents in 16O(e,e'p): Results

 \section{Results}

 In Fig. \ref{Fig1} are shown the calculated response functions and the data of Ref. \cite{SBJ93}.
-The calculated response functions are those defined above times $E^{\prime}_{p}/\left(M_{N}R\right)$ so that Eq. (\ref{Eq4}) is compatible with Eq. (\ref{Eq1}) used in the data analysis.
+The calculated response functions are those defined above $\times$ $E^{\prime}_{p}/\left(M_{N}R\right)$ so that Eq. (\ref{Eq4}) is compatible with Eq. (\ref{Eq1}) used in the data analysis.
 This factor is close to unity.
 In Fig. \ref{Fig2} are plotted the cross sections from these data.
-These data are centered at $(\left|{\bm q}\right|,\omega)$ = (460 MeV/c, 100 MeV), a range where the RCCSM has been successful in describing particle induced reactions.
-The dotted lines in all panels of Fig. \ref{Fig1} correspond to the calculations with the conventional, one-body multipoles in Eq. (\ref{Eq2}).
+These data are centered at $(\left|{\bm q}\right|,\omega)$ = (460 MeV/c, 100 MeV), a range where the RCCSM has been successful in describing particle-induced reactions.
+The dotted lines in all panels of Fig. \ref{Fig1} correspond to the calculations with the conventional, one-body multipoles in Eqs. (\ref{Eq11})-(\ref{Eq13}).
 The solid lines include the direct Pauli reduction.
-The dashed lines include MEC, and the dot-dashed lines include both.
-In Fig. \ref{Fig2} and in panels (a) and (d) of Fig. \ref{Fig1} the lines with only MEC are omitted because they would be nearly indistinguishable from those without MEC.
+The dashed lines include MECs, and the dot-dashed lines include both.
+In Fig. \ref{Fig2} and panels (a) and (d) of Fig. \ref{Fig1} the lines with only MECs are omitted because they would be nearly indistinguishable from those without MECs.
 Figure \ref{Fig3} shows the same calculations for $R_{LT}$, at $(\left|{\bm q}\right|,\omega)$ = (580 MeV/c, 172 MeV), with the data of Ref. \cite{C91}, and Fig. \ref{Fig4} shows the cross sections for this reference.
 The authors of Ref. \cite{C91} are to be commended for publishing cross sections instead of some model-dependent extraction from the cross sections.
-In Fig. \ref{Fig4} only the cross section without MEC are plotted for $P_{m} > 0$, since those with MEC would be indistinguishable from those without MEC.
-One notices that the conventional calculations (dotted lines) for the $p_{1/2}$ state cross sections in Fig. \ref{Fig2} and \ref{Fig4} agree very well with the data of Ref. \cite{SBJ93} and \cite{SRW94}, but not the responses in Fig. \ref{Fig1} and \ref{Fig3}.
+In Fig. \ref{Fig4} only the cross section without MECs are plotted for $P_{m} > 0$, since those with MECs would be indistinguishable from those without MECs.
+One notices that the conventional calculations (dotted lines) for the $p_{1/2}$ state cross sections in Fig. \ref{Fig2} and \ref{Fig4} agree very well with the data of Refs. \cite{SBJ93,C91}, but not the responses in Fig. \ref{Fig1} and \ref{Fig3}.
 In Fig. \ref{Fig1} the dotted curves fall below that data for $R_{LT}$, woefully below the data for $R_{T}$, and above the data for $R_{L}-\left({\bm q}^{2}/2Q^{2}\right)R_{TT}$.
 Similarly, for the $p_{1/2}$ state in Fig. \ref{Fig3}, $R_{LT}$ falls below.